testzzu/GPEML/content/_index.md

 ## About the Symposium

-The Genetic Programming and Evolutionary Machine Learning (GPEML) Symposium is a cross-disciplinary forum dedicated to automated program generation, evolutionary deep learning, and explainable AI.
-Each edition gathers researchers, practitioners, and students to exchange breakthroughs that push GP and EML into new scientific and industrial domains.
-The symposium format mirrors other flagship computational intelligence meetings by offering keynotes, paper presentations, tutorials, and networking lounges for collaborators worldwide.
+The Genetic Programming and Evolutionary Machine Learning (GPEML) Symposium focuses on the cutting-edge theories and applications of Genetic Programming (GP) and Evolutionary Machine Learning (EML).
+With the rapid advancement of computational intelligence, GP and EML have demonstrated tremendous potential in automated program generation, feature engineering, explainable AI, evolutionary deep learning, and other emerging fields.
+The forum gathers leading experts and scholars worldwide to discuss the latest research advances, key technologies, and practical applications of GP and EML.

 <section class="home-news-section section-home-news">
 <div class="sppb-row-container">